leouieda/website/blog/scipy2017-proposal-gmt.md

-The submission is on the [GenericMappingTools/scipy2017](https://github.com/GenericMappingTools/scipy2017) Github repository.
+The submission is on the [GenericMappingTools/scipy2017](https://github.com/GenericMappingTools/scipy2017) GitHub repository.
-It covers our [initial ideas about the GMT Python interface][/blog/gmt-python-design].
+It covers our [initial ideas about the GMT Python interface](/blog/gmt-python-design.html).

 **UPDATE (8 May 2017):** The proposal was accepted!

-**UPDATE (11 May 2017):** I've posted the [reviews we got for the proposal][/blog/scipy2017-reviews] along with some comments and replies.
+**UPDATE (11 May 2017):** I've posted the [reviews we got for the proposal](/blog/scipy2017-reviews.html) along with some comments and replies.

 ---